-Meet Catalina Martinez, a physical scientist with with NOAA's Office of Exploration and Research who loves to share her experiences and research with everyone!
-Click on the photos above to watch videos and hear Catalina talk about her job and what it's like to conduct science while at sea.
+Catalina Martinez is a physical scientist with NOAA's Office of Exploration and Research who loves to share her experiences and research with everyone!
 Read the full text of Catalina's interview below to learn more about her job.

 What is your title?